 In a big and complicated game like Scarlet Nexus, it is expected to experience numerous technical issues.
 However, in my playthrough of the game, I experienced almost no noticeable bugs outside of depth of field issues.
-This was played on the Xbox Series X, where the game stayed silky smooth and crystal clear.
+This game plays silky smooth and crystal clear.
 There was one hiccup at the end where the game was supposed to slow down and play a scripted sequence.
 The trigger took forever while I was watching two characters move incredibly slow which was odd.
 However, to its credit, the game never crashed.

 Alongside Scarlet Nexus’s technical performance was a strange presentation for the game overall.
 The game sports a frosted cel-shaded art style.
 It definitely thought outside of the box with certain environments being stunning and insanely detailed.
 Seeing incredible backdrops in certain levels and walking around in cities or highways with holographic signage, road splitters, and sidewalk paths will always stick out visually.
 However, immersion can break when you notice objects you can use with psychokinesis popping into existence along the way in more open levels.

 The final issue with this game is a lack of interesting presentation for character interactions.
 It uses manga-style panels for a majority of interactions with very few animated cutscenes in-between.
 Moments that were animated felt jarring, while some paneled moments felt like they could have been animated instead.
 Picking a style and sticking to it would have been significantly preferable to the mishmash they chose.